 Today’s Jewish community uses the so-called Soldiers’ Synagogue, built in 1872 and now the only functioning synagogue in the city.
 It has simple facades with tall arched windows and small cupolas at the corners of the roof.
 Damaged in anti-Jewish riots in 1905, it was renovated and restructured in 1913-14 under the direction of the St. Petersburg artist-architect Jacob Germanovich Gevirtsa, who specialized designing synagogues.
 It was nationalized in 1935 and used for a decade as a factory.
 It was returned to Jewish ownership in the early 1990s, after which it was refurbished, restored and rededicated in 2005.
 See the building’s history on the Jewish community’s web site.

 Grandly ornate, Moorish-style synagogue with distinctive tall dome, consecrated on Dec.
 8, 1893.
-The web page provides a detailed history of the synagogue, in the context of the history of the Jewish community.
+The web page (on the Jewish community web site) provides a detailed history of the synagogue, in the context of the history of the Jewish community.
 It includes pictures and architectural designs.

 Part of the Great Choral Synagogue complex, this synagogue was dedicated in 1886.
-The web page gives its history (and more can be found on the web page for the Great Choral Synagogue): “Its stucco ceiling was created by sculptor Moisei Anoli; Aron-ha-Kodesh was made by cabinet-maker Berman and gilder Solomon Antovil.
+It reopened in 2015 after five years of renovation work.
+(Click HERE to see videos.)
+This web page gives its history (and more can be found on the web page for the Great Choral Synagogue): “Its stucco ceiling was created by sculptor Moisei Anoli; Aron-ha-Kodesh was made by cabinet-maker Berman and gilder Solomon Antovil.
 The Small synagogue functioned as Temporary synagogue until the Grand Synagogue prayer hall was ready (1893).
 In 1894, when the seven Jewish chapels officially existing in the city were closed down by Government’s decree, the Small Synagogue began to be used as Chassidic merchants’ chapel.
 It has remained Chassidic up to this day.”

 38 Ruza Luksmburg Street